 The Heyum Endowment Fund, at the University of Hawai'i, was established by the late R Renée Heyum, former curator of the Pacific Collection, Hamilton Library, to assist Pacific Islanders pursuing education and/or training in Hawai'i.
-Funds are available to support one scholarship in the amount of $3,000 for the 2013–2014 academic year, and qualified individuals are invited to apply.
-For information on the 2013 competition, click here.
-Applications are due 7 March 2013.
+Funds are available to support one scholarship in the amount of $3,000 for the 2017-2018 academic year, and qualified individuals are invited to apply.
+For information on the 2017 competition, click here.
+Applications are due 17 February 2017 via STAR.

-To be eligible for the 2013 award, the work must have been completed during the 2012-2013 academic year, and be submitted in hard copy form to Professor Terence Wesley-Smith, Director, Center for Pacific Islands Studies, 1890 East-West Road, Moore 215, Honolulu, Hawai`i 96822.
+To be eligible for the 2017 award, the work must have been completed during the 2016-2017 academic year, and be submitted in hard copy and electronic form to Professor Terence Wesley-Smith, Director, Center for Pacific Islands Studies, 1890 East-West Road, Moore 212, Honolulu, Hawaiʻi 96822.
 Any multimedia components must be prepared in formats that are readily accessible using standard computer equipment.
-The deadline for submissions is 1 October 2013.
+The deadline for submissions is 12 January 2018.

 This award is made possible by a bequest from Dr Norman Meller, a political scientist and founding director of the Pacific Islands Studies Program, who passed away in 2000.

 NA NEI TOU I LOLOMA AWARD